chef/chef-oss-practices/policies/governance.md

 * Visibility is limited to the projects they work on
 * They can be assigned issues and PRs, request reviews, and comment on discussions
-* They do not have org-wide admin or repository settings access
+* They do not have organization-wide admin or repository settings access
 * All access is tied to their role in a specific project and audited periodically

 ## Security and 2FA